SalomePlatform/yacs/doc/progdsc.rst

   Ports::Port get_provides_port(...);
   uses_port get_uses_port(...);

-Des méthodes sont fournies pour permettre la connexion de ports uses avec des ports provides du même type (c'est à dire de la même interface CORBA).
-De plus, DSC averti le code utilisateur des modifications des connexions des ses ports par le biais de méthodes de callback.
+Methods are provided to enable the connection of uses ports with provides ports of the same type (in other words with the same CORBA interface).
+Furthermore, DSC notifies the user code about modifications to connections of its ports through callback methods.

 ::